BaroboRobotics/libsfp/README.md

 an 8-bit AVR microcontroller with 16K RAM.
 It has one dependency:
 [`cxx-util`](https://github.com/BaroboRobotics/cxx-util).

-There is currently no real documentation, but you can ping [@harrishancock](https://github.com/harrishancock) if you have questions.
+There is currently no real documentation beyond some notes on the [wiki](https://github.com/BaroboRobotics/libsfp/wiki/Serial-Framing-Protocol), but you can ping [@harrishancock](https://github.com/harrishancock) if you have questions.